gsuberland/jlcpcb_autogenerated_stackups/README.md

 Copper layers include the following specifications:

-- Weight of the copper in oz
+- Weight of the copper in oz (Altium only)
 - Thickness of the copper
-- Via plating thickness of 0.018mm
+- Via plating thickness of 0.018mm (Altium only)
-- Copper resistivity of 17.24nΩ∙m (Altium default; is based on resistivity of annealed copper)
+- Copper resistivity of 17.24nΩ∙m (Altium only; is based on resistivity of annealed copper)
-- A Modified Hammerstad roughness profile (SR=1μm, RF=2)
+- A Modified Hammerstad roughness profile set to SR=1μm, RF=2 (Altium only)

 #### Copper weight and thickness